 Children’s Colorado also offers a one-of-a kind continuum of care for babies with conditions diagnosed prenatally, including:

-If you have any questions and/or concerns, call the ParentSmart Healthline toll free at 1-855-KID-INFO (543-4636).
-Caring pediatric nurses are available 24/7 to help answer your health questions.
+If you have any questions or concerns after the procedure, call the ParentSmart Healthline at 1-855-KID-INFO (543-4636).
+Caring pediatric nurses are available 24 hours a day, 7 days a week to help answer your questions.